Our Commitment to You

 We take your dietary needs very seriously and our goal is to provide you with everything necessary to effectively manage those needs while dining on campus.

-Students and staff are encouraged to meet with the Chartwells on-campus registered dietitian to discuss any nutrition-related questions or concerns.
+Students and staff are encouraged to meet with Alison Bowers, Chartwells' on-campus registered dietitian, to discuss any nutrition-related questions or concerns.
 More information about scheduling an appointment can be found on the Shaw Wellness Institute webpage.

 G8: Allergen-Friendly Station